 How you can contact us

-This policy has been compiled to comply with current GDPR legislation as far as we are aware and from directives currently available from the Information Commissioner’s Office as at the date stated at the end of this policy.
+This policy has been compiled to comply with current UK data protection legislation and from guidance available from the Information Commissioner’s Office as at the date stated at the end of this policy.

 Should you wish to contact The Dons Trust about this policy or any of the legal rights outlined in it, you can email The Dons Trust’s Data Protection Officer at [email protected] or write to:

 The Data Protection Officer, The Dons Trust at: